 With the toots of the locomotive's horn and costumed people waving goodbye from the platform, we were off.
 The train would move toward the Grand Canyon National Park at no more than 40 miles an hour on a standard gauge track.
 Because this mountainous area has some rather sharp curves, the GCR has a speed limit to guarantee passenger safety.
-From January 10, 1989 to July of 1990 the Grand Canyon Railway refurbished the train cars and locomotives, and refurbished the tracks, ties, and bridges the entire way.
-The scenery is so untouched by human hand that one cannot but imagine early travelers on horseback viewing the place in utter awe.
+From January 10, 1989, to July 1990 the Grand Canyon Railway refurbished the train cars and locomotives and refurbished the tracks, ties, and bridges the entire way.
+The scenery is so untouched by the human hand that one cannot but imagine early travelers on horseback viewing the place in utter awe.
 Why would you want to go faster?
-There were a few small structures along the way, but aside from that it was pristine.
+There were a few small structures along the way, but aside from that, it was pristine.

 As we snaked along the way to the Grand Canyon, our hostess at the front of the car gave us information about all sorts of things; a very good guide.
 We learned about the history, specification of the train's cars and locomotives, plant and animal life, archaeology, and information about the Grand Canyon.
 In fact, the last part of the trip found most passengers taking advantage of a question and answer period by making a plan for touring the South Rim of the Grand Canyon National Park.
-Our hostess used a big map included in the Territorial Times (newspaper we all got focusing on the railway) to familiarize ourselves with distances between sites and structures so that our 3 1/2 hours at the canyon would be full of activity.
+Our hostess used a big map included in the Territorial Times (a newspaper we all got focusing on the railway) to familiarize ourselves with distances between sites and structures so that our 3 1/2 hours at the canyon would be full of activity.
 This was extremely helpful and guaranteed our arrival back at the train for our 3:30 PM departure.
 The ride up to the canyon passed in no time at all and it was delightful (69 miles taking 2 hours and 15 minutes).

 Grand Canyon Village Sites